 The aneurysm is a dilation located on the wall of a blood vessel.
-The aneurysms can be formed in any artery in the body, such as the iliac, femoral, popliteal, and visceral ones, including the brain ones.
+It can be formed in any artery in the body, such as the iliac, femoral, popliteal, and visceral ones, including the brain ones.
 However, they are more common to be developed in the aorta, the largest artery in the body.
-The aneurysms can be developed in any portion of the aorta: thoracic and/or abdominal.
+Can be developed in any portion of the aorta: thoracic and/or abdominal.
 The most common place for aortic dilation is in its abdominal portion, just below the renal arteries.

 The aortic aneurysms is a serious disease, as, depending on the size, it can be ruptured, causing internal hemorrhage.

 Most aneurysms are found occasionally, by exams usually requested by another reason.
 The aneurysm correction after its rupture is not always effective.
 A careful evaluation of the aneurysm type, location, and size is ideal, in order to be able to perform the correction before the rupture, in the indicated cases.